codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-inputs.md

 {{< highlight yaml "style=paraiso-dark">}}
 workflows:
-  greetings:
+  my-workflow:
     inputs:
-      name:
+      name: # input ID
         description: Who is greeted?
         default: Codemagic
     scripts:
       - echo "Hello, ${{ inputs.name }}"
 {{< /highlight >}}

-## Starting builds with Inputs
+## Starting builds with Inputs manually

-All inputs must be specified to successfully start a build, either by providing a `default` value in the YAML configuration, or giving a one-off value when starting the build.

-### Starting builds manually via Codemagic UI

-When starting a build via the Codemagic UI, you will automatically be prompted to enter the inputs.
+When starting a build for a workflow that contains inputs via the Codemagic UI, you will be prompted to enter the inputs.
 Inputs that have predefined default values will be prefilled with those values from configuration file.
 All other inputs must be manually entered before the build can be started.

 {{<notebox>}}
 Not entering anything for a string input will result in an empty string, i.e. `""`.
 {{</notebox>}}

-### Starting builds using webhook events
+## Starting builds with Inputs automatically

 Only workflows that do not require user input for values can be started with webhook events.
 If you want to use Git events or scheduled builds to automatically trigger builds for workflows with inputs, ensure that all inputs in those workflows have default values.
 Otherwise, the build will fail due to undefined inputs.

 ## YAML schema for inputs

 Build inputs are defined in `codemagic.yaml` as a mapping `workflows.<workflow_id>.inputs` where keys are input IDs and values are inputs that have the following fields.

+If `default` is omitted, value for input must be specified when starting the build.

+{{< highlight yaml "style=paraiso-dark">}}
+workflows:
+  my-workflow:
+    inputs:
+      number_input:
+        description: Number input
+        type: number
+        default: 1        # Optional
+      string_input:
+        description: String input
+        type: string
+        default: "hello"  # Optional
+      boolean_input:
+        description: Boolean input
+        type: boolean
+        default: true     # Optional
+      choice_input:
+        description: Choice input
+        type: choice
+        default: option 2 # Optional.
+If set, must be one of defined options.
+        options:          # Required for choice input
+          - option 1
+          - option 2
+          - option 3
+{{< /highlight >}}

 ### `description`